Architecture-Derived CBOMs for Cryptographic Migration: A Security-Aware Architecture Tradeoff Method: Introduction

 \begin{description} \item[\textbf{Design Question:}] Does the proposed design artifact \gls{satam} enable the construction of an architecture-grounded, context-sensitive \gls{cbom} by making cryptographic decisions and their security rationale explicit and traceable? \end{description}

-To address this design question, this paper makes the following \emph{contributions}: (i) \gls{satam}, a security-aware adaptation of scenario-based architecture evaluation that explicitly captures cryptographic decisions; (ii) a traceability model linking architectural elements, security threats, design decisions, and cryptographic assets; (iii) a method for deriving architecture-grounded, context-sensitive \glspl{cbom} enriched with security intent and architectural rationale; and (iv) an illustrative integration of \gls{caraf} to demonstrate how architecture-derived artifacts can provide structured input for cryptographic risk assessment.
+To address this design question, this paper makes the following \emph{contributions}: (i) \gls{satam}, a security-aware adaptation of scenario-based architecture evaluation that explicitly captures cryptographic decisions and enables the derivation of architecture-grounded, context-sensitive \glspl{cbom}; (ii) a traceability model linking architectural elements, security threats, design decisions, and cryptographic assets; and (iii) an illustrative integration of \gls{caraf} to demonstrate how architecture-derived artifacts can provide structured input for cryptographic risk assessment.

 The method and artifacts are evaluated analytically and through a proof-of-concept, demonstrating how architecture-derived \glspl{cbom} increase transparency and provide structured information to support informed cryptographic migration planning.